RiniMisini12/gls/README.md

 ### Or install executable for your OS

 Download the latest release from the [build dir] renamed to gls and move to your path.
-Unix and Linux (Windows big nono :D)
+MacOS and Linux (Windows big nono :D)

 ## Usage